10 Steps to Manage Business Energy Costs

 It’s important to know where you are using energy and to track your energy use and costs over time.

 Victorian Energy Saver has information on accessing and understanding your energy data:

 Audit your energy use

-An energy audit will identify where you use energy, what you can do to reduce this and make your business more energy efficient.
-An audit will recommend improvements specific for your business, including reviewing tariffs, investing in energy efficiency upgrades, and suitable renewable energy options.
+An energy audit will identify where your business uses energy and what you can do to reduce this..
+An audit will recommend improvements specific for your business.
+This can include reviewing tariffs, investing in energy efficiency upgrades, and suitable renewable energy options.